JavaBWAPI/ass/README.md

 agents as the `Simulator does`.
 Instead it uses some heuristics to determine a "how well is player A going to be vs B" ranging from [0-1].

+The basic idea is:
+* Let all agents of A shoot at B and all agents of B shoot at A
+* Divide through the combined health to determine how many agents would have died in that round
+* Medic heal, health and shield regen are also factored in

 ## Features
 Simulates:
 * Medics